SimonsZheng/hello-world/README.md

 ++++++++++++++
 My name is Simons Zheng.
 I want to challenge myself and I am going to conduct the 100-days Python Learning Task.
-This is a new test for me!
+This is a new challenge for me!
+I want to finish it.